 TL;DR: Cannabis for High Focus Games

-Terpenes and Cannabis Strains for Competitive Games
+Terpenes and Cannabis Strains for Fast-Paced or Sensory Games

 These games include first-person shooters, multiplayer online battle arenas, and other zero-sum-gain competitive games.
 Varied titles such as Call of Duty, Super Smash Bros.
 Melee, Valorant, and League of Legends come to mind.
 Similarly, sports games, such as the annual MLB, NHL, NBA and FIFA releases, feature quick matches that consist of a quick and demanding burst of action.
 You can play these games while stoned with your friends or dive in for a solo session; the key is that they are usually competitive and social, relying on communication and hand-eye coordination to win matches.
 There are some terpene repeaters in this section, including Farnesene and Terpinolene, which are mentioned above; as one can imagine, engaging in the puzzles and problem-solving required in high-focus games can easily be transferred to help make better choices in a fast-paced environment.
-Here are a few other terpenes you may find helpful if you’re looking to try something a little faster-paced or competitive.
+Here are a few other terpenes you may find helpful if you’re looking to try something a little faster-paced or sensory-demanding.